 • corporations (people acting on behalf of a company); and

-may give rise to issues with consent.
+may give rise to issues with consent and legal capacity.

 Generally, people are free to enter into contracts even if they have a mental impairment, or are temporarily disabled by drugs or alcohol.
 However, they are vulnerable to being bound by contracts they do not fully understand.

 People with disabilities are protected by the rule that a contract is not valid and enforceable unless there was genuine consent to its making.